meetronwilson/cursor-starter/README.md

 ## Contributing

 Feel free to contribute to this repository by submitting pull requests with new or improved rules.

+## Attribution

+These rules were inspired by and adapted from [Mckay Wrigley's o1-pro-template-system repository](https://github.com/mckaywrigley/o1-pro-template-system).
+The original framework and some content have been modified and expanded upon, but credit goes to Mckay for the excellent starting point and structure.